Cult YouTuber Vsauce is back after a two-year break

 Among other things, he explains how the Earth's rotation changes, what role mass distribution plays and how much energy a collective jump would actually have.

-Incidentally, we learn that all the people in the world - shoulder to shoulder - could fit into the area of Los Angeles.
+Incidentally, you learn that all the people in the world - shoulder to shoulder - could fit into the area of Los Angeles.